particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 The Muon is a larger development module and contains a Particle M-SoM mounted in a M.2 NGFF socket, a power supply, and various peripheral chips.

 There is an expansion connector on the top of the Muon, 40 pins (2x20), 0.1" (2.54mm) pitch.
-An expansion card can be mounted directly on top pf the Muon ("a hat"), or can be connected to a solderless breadboard using Dupont wires or ribbon cable.
+An expansion card can be mounted directly on top pf the Muon ("a HAT"), or can be connected to a solderless breadboard using Dupont wires or ribbon cable.

-The expansion connector is mostly compatible with the Raspberry Pi expansion connector and some Pi hats can be used on the Muon for expansion.
+The expansion connector is mostly compatible with the Raspberry Pi expansion connector and some Pi HATs can be used on the Muon for expansion.

 | Device | Inches | Millimeters (mm) |
 | :--- | :--- | :--- |